FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 capital projects, including Urban and Village Renewal, while also marketing Limerick as a great

-place to live, visit and do business.---
+place to live, visit and do business.
+---
 26

 During 2020, the Council again had to react to unforeseen events such as the COVID-19 global